SebLeich/react-connlib/README.md

 ## getting started with Connlib

-Initially, developers needs to decide whether they want to setup Connlib in standalone mode and use the predefined interfaces and functionalities or as integrated library.
+Initially, you need to decide whether you want to setup Connlib in standalone mode and use the predefined interfaces and functionalities or as integrated library.
-If you are not sure which mode is the best solution for your use-case follow the instruction below.
+If you are not sure which mode is the best solution for your use-case, follow the instruction below.

 <img src="./assets/standalonevsintegratedconnlib.png" width="500px" />